sauravi-5/Intrusion-Detecting-System/README.md

 1) Install the necessary libraries from requirements.txt
 2) Create a virtual environment and activate.
-3) To run this code input the following in command prompt:
+3) To run this code input the following in terminal:

 ```bash
  python code.py